Airports in Florida

 Fort Lauderdale International Airport – IATA Code – FLL (~ 36 M Passengers)

 Fort Lauderdale–Hollywood International Airport is another major US airport, servings the cities of Miami, Fort Lauderdale and Pompano Beach.
 Airport is located between Miami and Fort Lauderdale, more specifically 5 km south of FL and 33 km north of Miami Downtown.
 Airport is really popular among low-cost carriers.
 Moreover it is the main base for Spirit Airlines, and offers many flights by Allegiant Air, jetBlue and Norwegian Air Shuttle.
 As for the cities, Atlanta and NYC are the most connected domestic, and Nassau and Toronto international destinations.
 Getting to and from the airport is possible by Broward County Transit, or with transfers, shuttles and taxis.

 Tampa International Airport – IATA Code – TPA (~ 22 M Passengers)

 Tampa International Airport is an airport in eastern Florida, located about 10 km NW of Tampa city center.
 Airport is a hub for a regional airline Silver Airways, but also services flights by major airlines like Southwest Airlines, Delta and United.
 Most of the flights are domestic, but there’s also a significant number of international flights, to locations like Toronto and London.
+The airport has been ranked as the 32nd best airport in the world, according to travellers.
 HART and PSTA public transport gets you to Tampa city fast.
 Other options include taxis and car rentals.
 Also, cities of St. Petersburg and Clearwater are fairly close to the airport.